|Creating and Grading Turnitin Assignments|

 Instructors can view a student's Turnitin submission as well as the associated Turnitin Originality Report and also enter a grade for a Turnitin assignment through the Grade Center.
 While instructors can grade a Turnitin Assignment through the Inbox, accessing it through the Grade Center is the only way to attach a marked-up copy and include additional comments.

 Please be aware that it might take some time for a report to be generated; it is not instantly available for review as soon as a paper is submitted.
 If a student's paper has matching text in the Turnitin Originality Report, it does not necessarily indicate plagiarism.
 Turnitin will flag quotes that the student has correctly referenced, unless the Turnitin assignment was set up to "Exclude quoted materials from Similarity Index for all papers in this assignment."
 Instructors will need to view the report to determine whether the copied material is correctly referenced.

-For information on student usage of this tool, consult the Turnitin within Blackboard (Students) site.
+For information on student usage of this tool, consult the ITS Turnitin resource page for students..